-- Violence against school personnel is grounds for disciplinary action and may result in criminal penalties. - All students who commit assault or battery on school officials will be recommended for expulsion or placement in an alternative school setting as appropriate. - Whenever a person is charged with committing assault or aggravated assault or a battery or aggravated battery upon an employee of a school district, when the person committing the offense knows or has reason to know the identity or position or employment of the victim, the offense for which the person is charged shall be reclassified as follows: - Aggravated battery first degree felony - o Aggravated assault second degree felony - o Battery third degree felony - o Assault first degree misdemeanor
+- Violence against school personnel is grounds for disciplinary action and may result in criminal penalties. - All students who commit assault or battery on school officials will be recommended for expulsion or placement in an alternative school setting as appropriate. - Whenever a person is charged with committing assault or aggravated assault or a battery or aggravated battery upon an employee of a school district, when the person committing the infraction knows or has reason to know the identity or position or employment of the victim, the infraction for which the person is charged shall be reclassified as follows: - Aggravated battery First degree felony - $\circ \quad Aggravated \ assault-Second \ degree \ felony$ - Battery Third degree felony - Assault First degree misdemeanor (F.S.

-(F.S.
 748.081)